 In 1893, the first Hires family bottled root beer was sold.
 Amazingly, Hires ended up being a marketing superstar.
 He was able to generate enough interest in his “temperance drink” that he sold 115,000 bottles in the first year of business, soon becoming a multi-millionaire.
 For the late 1800s, that’s quite the power move.

 But here’s the funny part: Hires, a pharmacist, was using sassafras root as the main ingredient, claiming it was medicinal.
 In 1960, the Federal Drug Administration banned sassafras root, as it was found to contain a carcinogen.
 That’s why modern beer doesn’t contain a speck of real sassafras root—only natural flavorings.

 Now, while Hires’ success story is intriguing, it doesn’t give us the whole picture.
 That lucky find of Hires’ in NJ did lead to great things, but where did the tisane recipe come from in the first place?

 The True Origins of Root Beer

-We can credit the ultimate discovery of root beer as we know it to Hires, but he wasn’t solely responsible.
-In fact, the origins of root beer can be traced back to America’s pre-colonial era.
+We can credit the ultimate discovery as we know it to Hires, but he wasn’t solely responsible.
+In fact, its origins of can be traced back to America’s pre-colonial era.
 Indigenous tribes utilized herbs and plants regularly for medicinal purposes.
-One of those plants was sassafras root.
+One of those plants was the sassafras root.

 Fun Facts and History About Root Beer Brands